theklamayer/NAOrobot/README.md

 # NAO Human Greeter – University Team Project

-This repository is a showcase version of a robotics project from TU Berlin (AgentCompition: RoboCup, 2023).
+This repository is a showcase version of a robotics project from TU Berlin (Agent Compition: RoboCup, 2023).

 The original repository was developed collaboratively and is private.
 This public version is intended to document the project structure, technologies used, and implementation approach for portfolio/recruiting purposes.